barbarer/py4e-int/_sources/06-strings/06-format.rst

 operator.
 But when the first operand is a string, ``%`` is the format operator.

+.. mchoice:: str-format-mc-operator
+    :practice: T
+    :multiple_answers:
+    :answer_a: division
+    :answer_b: modulus (remainder)
+    :answer_c: format
+    :answer_d: conversion
+    :correct: b,c
+    :feedback_a: Try again!
+The division operator is /
+    :feedback_b: Correct! % can be used to find the remainder.
+    :feedback_c: Correct! % can be used to specify how string is formatted.
+    :feedback_d: Try again!
+Conversion uses the int, str, or other functions.

+    The % operator is used for which purposes?
+Select all that apply.

 The first operand is the *format string*, which contains one or more *format sequences* that specify how the second operand is formatted.
 The result is a string.